thoughtbot/noisy-animals-kata/README.md

 When/If you're feeling comfortable with the code, try adding these animals:

 - A snake that makes the noise "hiss" when it is loud and "slither" when it is not loud
-- A mouse that is so silent that it outputs only one blank line, whether loud or quiet
+- A mouse that is so silent that it outputs exactly one blank line, whether loud or quiet

 Support the `true` or `false` values for the `is_loud` flag in both cases.

 Don't forget the tests for your new requirements!
-Don't change any existing tests.
+Don't change the content of any existing tests, although you can reorganise the order and the context and describe blocks if it is helpful.

 ## Self reflection before you start
+- What domain (related to animals and noise) concepts can you identify and what are the important differences between these?
 - What problems can you identify if you think for 5 minutes before you start changing code?
 - What sort of changes do you think will address these problems?